Juubes/sandwich-factory/README.md

 Acts as a proxy for all services.
 Handles authentication, rate limiting, logging and firewalling API routes.

+In this project the API gateway also handles static file serving.
+Usually this would be the responsibility of the CDN.

-## Sandwich factory
+## Sandwich factory service

-Makes sandwiches and keeps track of what sandwiches are possible to make.

-## Authentication

-Keeps track of sessions and maintains and authenticates users.
+Makes sandwiches.
+The service might use the /sandwich API to get information about the sandwich types.
+This service is not scalable so there's a queue infront of it, implemented with **RabbitMQ**.

 ## Database

 Stores client data, orders, sandwiches and all other data from the services.
 Every service has access to only to its own data.
+The database is implemented with MongoDB.

 # How does the system work?

 ## Overview

-Clients can either authenticate, browser all sandwiches or make an order.
-All of these actions have their own service.
-There's an API gateway infront of every service.

 ## Authentication

-Clients can authenticate with the authentication service.
-The service handles the session at the gateway-level.
-The microservices don't do their own authentication; it's better to have it all in the same place.

 ## Ordering

-Clients can send orders to the Sandwich factory service trough the /order API route.
-The client gets an immediate response that the order has started processing.
-The client and the sandwich factory share a websocket so the client gets a push notification when the sandwich is ready.

 # Known weak links

-The API gateway is the bottleneck and a one-point-of-failure.
-Normally I'd trust this responsibility to Google's or Amazon's platform and their products but for the moment this will do.

-A lot of the microservices could have been replaced with serverless functions for more abstraction and efficiency.
+# About RabbitMQ

+RabbitMQ is needed only for the queueing the orders.
+Piping everything trough it would be overhead -- especially since most of the services can be assumed to scale with the usage.
+Other APIs don't need the queue function before the service; they are assumed to always have enough capacity.